Ultra-Techies/backend/README.md

 # backend
-Backend of the Todoist project
+Backend of the Todolist project